max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

   A starter theme to teach how abstractions can make programming and maintenance easier.
+This project uses .scss Sass to make writing css easier.
+The project also comes with gulp abstracted to easily modify or add new gulp tasks.

 ## Starting